marusakod/scprocess/docs/usage.md

 ## Best practices

 The default parameters in the configuration file are suitable for running {{ software_name }} on the [example dataset](tutorial.md).
-Here are some of the most important things to consider when you are running {{ software_name }} on your own datset:
+Here are some of the most important things to consider when you are running {{ software_name }} on your own datset [consider changing max_spliced_pct default to 75%]:

 ### Setting parameters for ambient contamination removal

 #### Ambient method

 By default {{ software_name }} scprocess will use `decontx` for ambient RNA removal which doesn't require GPU.
-If GPU is available we recommend using `cellbender` for ambient RNA decontamination as it was found to perform better than other related algorithms in [the lastest benchmark](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-023-02978-x).
+If GPU is available we recommend using `cellbender` for ambient RNA decontamination as it was found to perform better than other related algorithms in [the lastest benchmark](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-023-02978-x)

 #### Knee parameters

 ![empties_cells](assets/images/knee_plot_with_cells_and_empties.png)
 Both algorithms for ambient RNA decontamination available in {{ software_name }} estimate background noise from empty droplets.
 Therefore, correctly identifying the subset of barcodes corresponding to empty droplets is critical.
-In the barcode-rank "knee plot," where barcodes are ranked in descending order based on their library size, two distinct plateaus are typically observed: the first plateau represents droplets containing cells with high RNA content, while the second corresponds to empty droplets containing ambient RNA.
+In the barcode-rank "knee plot", where barcodes are ranked in descending order based on their library size, two distinct plateaus are typically observed: the first plateau represents droplets containing cells with high RNA content, while the second corresponds to empty droplets containing ambient RNA.

-{{ software_name }} identifies the cell-containing and empty droplet populations by detecting key transition points on the barcode-rank curve —namely, the inflection and knee points.
+{{ software_name }} identifies the cell-containing and empty droplet populations by detecting key transition points on the barcode-rank curve — namely, the inflection and knee points.
 These points allow {{ software_name }} to infer the optimal parameters for both `decontx` and `cellbender`.
-Additionally, {{ software_name }} uses these estimates in the optional pb_empties rule to identify genes enriched in empty droplets.
+Additionally, {{ software_name }} uses these estimates in the optional `pb_empties` rule to identify genes enriched in empty droplets.

 We recommend verifying the accuracy of these parameters by inspecting knee plots after running `simpleaf`.
-The two main parameters inferred by {{ software_name }} based on transition points in the barcode-rank curve are `expected_cells` and the `empty_pateau_line` (which corresponds to the `--total-droplets-included` parameter in `cellbender`).
-The `empty_pateau_line` should extend a few thousand barcodes into the second plateau.
+The two main parameters inferred by {{ software_name }} based on transition points in the barcode-rank curve are `expected_cells` and the `empty_pateau_middle` (which corresponds to the `--total-droplets-included` parameter in `cellbender`).
+The `empty_pateau_middle` should extend a few thousand barcodes into the second plateau.

 ![all_knee_examples](assets/images/all_knee_examples.png)

+---

+<div class="img-caption">Three examples of knee plots with four transition points (<code>knee1</code>, <code>shin1</code>, <code>knee2</code>, <code>shin2</code>) represented by purple horizontal lines and two inferred parameters (<code>expected_cells</code> and <code>empty_plateau_middle</code>) represented by blue vertical lines.
+In example A.) a knee plot with two clearly distunguished plateaus and properly predicted parameters is shown.
+In example B.) the same knee plot is shown, however the predicted paramters are wrong.
+Example C.) represents a sample with very high ambient RNA contamination making it impossible to distinguish the cells and empty droplets populations by eye. </div>

 To identify problematic samples, {{ software_name }} computes two diagnostic ratios:

-* `expected_cells`/`empty_pateau_line` ratio: this helps assess whether the estimated number of cells is reasonable compared to the total barcodes included.
+* `expected_cells`/`empty_pateau_middle` ratio: this helps assess whether the estimated number of cells is reasonable compared to the empty_plateau_middle.
+In example B this ratio would be increased [but so would be the slope ratio so maybe not the best example]
 * `slope_ratio`: This is the ratio of the slope of the barcode-rank curve in the empty droplet region compared to the slope at the first inflection poin.
-Samples with a high slope ratio, as seen in 'Example 3,' are likely problematic because the empty droplet plateau is not clearly distinguishable.
+Samples with a high slope ratio, as seen in example C,' are likely problematic because the empty droplet plateau is not clearly distinguishable.
 In such cases, ambient RNA contamination algorithms like `decontx` and `cellbender` may struggle to accurately estimate background noise, and we recommend considering removing these samples from further analysis.

-If {{ software_name }} fails to estimate the knee plot parameters but the barcode-rank curve appears normal, we suggest manually adjusting the knee1, knee2, shin1, and shin2 parameters in the custom_sample_params file.
-A convenient way to fine-tune these parameters is by using the `plotKnee` function in {{ software_name }}.
-This function (which requires `plotly.express`, `packaging`, and .. whicha are not included with Snakemake) allows for easy visualization and adjustment of knee points.
+If {{ software_name }} fails to estimate the knee plot parameters but the barcode-rank curve appears normal, we suggest manually adjusting the `knee1`, `knee2`, `shin1`, and `shin2` parameters in the `custom_sample_params` file.
+A convenient way to fine-tune these parameters is by using the [`plotKnee`](reference.md#plotknee) function in {{ software_name }}.
+This allows for easy visualization and adjustment of knee points.

 ### Setting QC parameters